-We receive many emails at The Healthy Chef regarding the use of our protein powders for children.
-This is a good question as most of our customers enjoy our protein as a healthy breakfast smoothie or snack in the mornings or afternoon.
+We receive many emails at The Healthy Chef regarding the use of Healthy Chef Protein for children.
 The answer is simple...
 YES.
 My aim at The Healthy Chef is to design our products so that they can be enjoyed by the whole family.
 Our protein is no exception as it is pure, clean and all natural, providing the essential amino acids that the body needs for optimum health.

 The Institute of Medicine recommends that both the quality and quantity of protein are important to meet the needs of kids during childhood.
 Protein-rich plant foods, such as beans, nuts, seeds, nut butters and brown rice, can contribute to total protein intake and can give a child more fibre.
 Animal-rich protein sources include organic eggs, cultured dairy (kefir, yoghurt) organic poultry, fish, and grass fed beef which can ensure that a child gets nutrients like choline, vitamin B12, calcium, zinc, iron and/or long-chain omega-3 fatty acids.

-Our protein is also wonderful for fussy eaters or those on restrictive diets including GAPS and SCD that is free from lactose and starch so it helps support healthy digestion and immunity.
+Healthy Chef Protein is wonderful for fussy eaters or those on restrictive diets including Low FODMAP, GAPS and SCD that is free from lactose and starch so it helps support healthy digestion and immunity.

 Many protein powders out in the market are not suitable for children or contain a high amount of casein, milk solids, soy and gluten that can disrupt sensitive digestion.

-Generally, kids can enjoy their protein from good quality sources of organic grass fed meats, organic poultry, wild caught fish, cultured yoghurt and kefir, Pure Native WPI protein and organic eggs.
-Vegetable sources of protein include lentils, dried peas and beans, nuts, seeds and their milks and butters as well as our plant based Organic Protein.
+Generally, kids can enjoy their protein from good quality sources of organic meats, organic poultry, fish, cultured yoghurt and kefir, organic eggs, beans, tofu, nut butters, milks and Healthy Chef Protein.

 Why protein powder for kids?